-The Office of Public and Indian Housing is requesting a total of \$9.5 million for the Native Hawaiian Housing Block Grant (NHHBG) account.
-This includes up to \$400 thousand to support related training and technical assistance activity.
-This program provides grants for housing and housing-related assistance to the Department of Hawaiian Home Lands.
-Congress provided \$9.6 million for the NHHBG program as a set-aside under the Community Development Fund in fiscal years 2003 and 2004.
-The Department requested \$10 million as a separate account in fiscal year 2004 and is requesting \$9.5 million as a separate account in fiscal year 2005.
+The Office of Public and Indian Housing is requesting \$8.8 million for the Native Hawaiian Housing Block Grant (NHHBG) account.
+This includes up to \$353 thousand to support related training and technical assistance activity.
+This program provides grants for housing and housing-related assistance to the Department of Hawaiian Home Lands (DHHL).
+From fiscal year 2002 through fiscal year 2004, on average, annually Congress has provided \$9.5 million for the NHHBG program as a set-aside under the Community Development Fund.
+The Department requested \$9.5 million as a separate account in fiscal years 2005 and is requesting \$8.8 million as a separate account in fiscal years 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005 and is requesting \$8.8 million as a separate account in fiscal year 2005.